 In the following guide we will discuss the basics of React, the major benefits of building with React components, and how they can be used to optimize your applications for speed and scalability.
 We also share the main features and benefits of using our own React components to build completely custom, reliable, and scalable in-app chat.

-A brief intro to React
+A brief React 101 tutorial

 React is one of the most powerful front-end libraries available.
 It combines rendering logic with other facets of UI logic, which makes it straightforward and efficient to use.
 It works on the idea that markup and logic can be grouped together into sections, which we call components, based on goals or specific concerns.

 React is only concerned with state management and rendering to the DOM.
 Because they are only concerned with user interfaces and not being an entire application library, when creating React apps, it is necessary to use other tools for certain functionalities.
 An example would be using Node.js as a server environment.

 React is fast and scalable, which is ideal for applications that need to run in real time.
 It uses a Virtual DOM and an efficient diff algorithm to optimize speed, because it minimizes recalculations that have to be run on the real DOM.
 React also supports server-side rendering (SSR), which is faster than rendering on the client side or in the browser.
 Its component-based structure allows developers to easily build onto and maintain their applications.

 What do you need to use React component libraries?

 Basic HTML and CSS

 Basic knowledge of all of the above will make it easier to understand and use React successfully.

 React components are reusable pieces of code.
 They let you split the UI into different pieces, which makes it easier to isolate sections and think about each part separately.
 This makes building the application easier overall.
 React components are made up of elements.
 An element is a block of code that describes how you want something to look.